Analysis | What Now for a Fed That Has Fallen Behind the Curve Again?

 The argument for the Fed to return to a 50-basis-point increase later this month is based on the recent slew of macroeconomic numbers that suggest inflation is becoming stickier, and not just in the service sector.

-From last week’s reversal in the downward movement in the employment cost index, the Fed’s favorite gauge of labor expenses, to Tuesday’s notable move up in the “prices paid” component of the Institute for Supply Management’s measure of factory activity, there is now broad recognition that the Fed was too optimistic at its last policy meeting in suggesting that disinflation is becoming the dominant economic narrative.
+From last week’s reversal in the downward movement in the core personal consumption expenditures price index, the Fed’s favorite gauge of inflation, to Tuesday’s notable move up in the “prices paid” component of the Institute for Supply Management’s measure of factory activity, there is now broad recognition that the Fed was too optimistic at its last policy meeting in suggesting that disinflation is becoming the dominant economic narrative.

 At least three Fed officials have already publicly signaled their openness to a 50-basis-point increase after they all opted for a downshift to 25 basis points on Feb.
 1. Others have yet to weigh in and may well be on the fence because of the counterargument that it is too early to evaluate the full impact of what, after a hesitant start, was one of the most front-loaded rate-increase cycles in decades.
 After all, the conventional wisdom among many is still that monetary policy acts with “long and variable lags” — a consideration that assumes greater importance in the light of forward-looking data that point to a potential slowing of the economy.